Last Updated on March 19, 2021 by Helga Dosa

 Udine: “A Glass of the Good Stuff”

-The rituals revolving round the osterias in Udine express warmth and hospitality.
+The rituals revolving around the osterias in Udine express warmth and hospitality.
 Discovering them is like being suspended in time, a festive time.
+If you’re in the region experiencing Udine is a must-do within the cities in Friuli, Italy!

 This will give you an idea of the unusual character of the Friulians.
 The modern, bustling town is still dotted with countless osterias “like they were in olden times”; they often feature a fireplace where chestnuts are roasted in winter, or friends get together for a game of cards.
 The atmosphere is warm and cozy, there is a friendly rapport with the owner and you feel as if you are in your own home.